neondatabase-labs/pgpi/README.md

 ### Connection options

 The `--ssl-negotiation direct` option tells `pgpi` to initiate a TLS connection to the server immediately, without first sending an SSLRequest message (this is a [new feature in Postgres 17+](https://www.postgresql.org/docs/current/release-17.html#RELEASE-17-LIBPQ) and saves a network round-trip).
 Specifying `--ssl-negotiation postgres` has the opposite effect.
-The default is `--ssl-negotiation mimic`, which has `pgpi` do the same thing as the client.
+The default is `--ssl-negotiation mimic`, which has `pgpi` do whatever the connecting client did.

+The `--no-channel-binding` option removes support for channel binding (SCRAM-SHA-256-PLUS) when authenticating with the server via `--override-auth`.

-The `--cert-sig` option specifies the encryption type of the self-signed certificate `pgpi` generates.
+The `--cert-sig` option specifies the encryption type of the self-signed certificate `pgpi` presents to connecting clients.
 The default is `--cert-sig rsa`, but `--cert-sig ecdsa` is also supported.

-If the `--send-chunking byte` option is given, all traffic is forwarded one single byte at a time.
+If the `--send-chunking byte` option is given, all traffic is forwarded one single byte at a time in both directions.
 This is extremely inefficient, but it can smoke out software that doesn’t correctly buffer its TCP/TLS input.
 The default is `--send-chunking whole`, which forwards as many complete Postgres messages as are available when new data are received.

-The `--quit-on-hangup` option causes the script to exit when the Postgres connection closes, instead of listening for a new connection.
+The `--quit-on-hangup` option causes the script to exit when the first Postgres connection closes, instead of listening for a new connection.

 ### Using Wireshark